Codebee50/HNG-stage-two/DOCUMENTATION.md

 # Hng stage two task documentation

 ## Getting started
-Request should be made from a valid client such as postman or a python client.
+All requests should be made from a valid client such as postman or a python client.
 To test that all endpoints works you can run the **testscript.py** file located within the py_client folder using `python testscript.py`, this makes a test call to all the endpoints.
-Before executing the **testscripts.py** file, please make sure to edit the _domain_ variable within the testscript.py file accordingly if you are testing the endpoints against your localhost
+The testscript.py file is currently configured to test the online api endpoint, meanwhile if you want to use it to test the localhost, you can edit the _domain_ variable within testscript.py and set it to the domain of your development server

 online api domain => codebee.pythonanywhere.com

-For a step by step guide on how to congigure the api on your local machine, refer to the `README.md` file provided within this project
+For a step by step guide on how to configure the api on your local machine, refer to the [README.md](/README.md) file provided within this project

 # GET -> Retrieve the details of a person